Drive (1997 film): Alternate cut

+After Steve Wang delivered his director's cut the producers were ecstatic over the results prompting discussion of a possible theatrical run as well as high level sales at film markets.
+When these lofty expectations weren't met with lower than expected returns at the 1996 MIFED Film Market, Overseas Filmgroup decided the issue was with Wang's cut and ordered a recut.

 The US DVD, VHS and cable showings of this cult film are the "Robbie Little Cut", in which a producer on the film edited 20 minutes out of it, leaving a 98-minute running time, and replacing the original soundtrack with a techno-based score.
 The UK PAL "Special Edition" DVD formatted for NTSC includes not only a video transfer but a full restoration of Steve Wang's original cut, including a Dolby Digital 5.1 remix of the original soundtrack.
 The British DVD release is a special Director's Cut version, containing reinstated cut scenes and the original film score.
 Special extras on the DVD include newly commissioned interviews with cast and crew, director's audio track, and a feature on the Japanese stunt team responsible for the film's action scenes.